 To brew Ganesha Green, use approximately two grams (think tea bag) of tea per cup160℉-170℉ ).
 In general, when those tiny bubbles begin to form as the water heats, but well before the water boils.
 Steep for about 1 to 2 minutes but never more than 3.
 This will help you to enjoy the grassy marine flavor of this very special Ganesha Nepalese Green Tea.
 Please follow these directions, because if you steep this tea with water that is too hot or brew it for too long, it will result in a bitter taste.
 And that should not be your experience with this tea!

 Kanchanjangha Organic Tea Estate (KTE) has been socially responsible since its establishment.
 KTE, while a business, strongly believes and works in the cooperative model of people, planet, and profit.
-KTE has a strong sense for both community and personal improvement, environmental protection and socio-economic development.
+KTE has a strong sense for both community and personal improvement, environmental protection, and socio-economic development.
 Their programs include education, cows for farmers, food cooperatives just to name a few.
-KTE tea not only tastes amazing, but they do such amazing things for the betterment of their communities.
+KTE tea not only tastes amazing, but they do amazing things for the betterment of their communities.

 Check out these other teas grown and produced at the same estate: